astorDev/yac/intro.md

 GET /cores/{{ reusable.docs[0].cores[0].core }}
 ```

-This what we'll get about the core after clicking the `send` button:
+This is what we'll get about the core after clicking the `send` button:

 ```json
 {